Train melody

-A train melody is a succession of musically expressive tones played when a train is arriving at or about to depart from a train station.
-As part of train passenger operations, a train melody includes a parade of single notes organized to follow each other rhythmically to form a lilting, singular musical thought.
+A train melody is a melody played when a train is arriving at or about to depart from a train station.
 In Japan, departing train melodies are arranged to invoke a feeling of relief in a train passenger after sitting down and moving with the departing train.
 In contrast, arriving train melodies are configured to cause alertness, such as to help travelers shake off sleepiness experienced by morning commuters.

 Metro systems in several cities, including Budapest, Tokyo, Osaka, and Seoul mark train arrivals and departures with short melodies or jingles.

+Systems similar to these melodies are sometimes used at freight stations to alert workers during switching or departure operations.
+Systems with similar purposes and functions can also be found at bus stops and amusement park attractions.

 History

 In 1844, French classical pianist Charles-Valentin Alkan composed Le chemin de fer ("The Railroad"), a programmatic étude for piano designed to depict the happy journey of train passengers from departing a train station to portraying the train pulling into a second station.
 It is frequently cited as the first musical representation of railway travel.
 The joyful melody of Le chemin de fer subsequently has been celebrated as a forerunner to Arthur Honegger's orchestral work Pacific 231, which also represents a locomotive.